AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/ega.md

 affiliations: [ELIXIR Europe, GA4GH, EMBL-EBI, Centre for Genomic Regulation, GB, ES]
 ---

-The European Genome-Phenome Archive ({% tool "ega" %}) {% cite freeberg_european_2022 %} is a controlled access data repository for sensitive human data.
+{% tool "ega" %} {% cite freeberg_european_2022 %} is a controlled access data repository for sensitive human data.
 The repository is managed by EMBL-EBI (UK) and the Centre for Genomic Regulation (CRG) (Spain).
 Submission is open to anyone and data access is controlled per dataset by a user submitted data access policy and user defined data access committee.
 A single data access committee and policy may be used for a single dataset or may be reused for multiple datasets.

 ## EGA Submission process